Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 ### Package ‘easySdcTable’

-The main function, ProtectTable(), performs table suppression according to a frequency rule with a data set as the only required input.
-Within this function, protectTable(), protectLinkedTables() or runArgusBatchFile() in package 'sdcTable' is called.
-Lists of level-hierarchy (parameter 'dimList') and other required input to these functions are created automatically.
-The function, PTgui(), starts a graphical user interface based on the shiny package.
+This package provides functions to create shareable datasets based on K-anonymity.
+The main function, ProtectTable (), performs row deletion according to a frequency rule predefined by K-anonymity on a dataset.
+The functions, protectLinkedTables () or runArgusBatchFile () for linked tables (relational databases) or batch tables that generalize the same structure.

 ```r
 ex2w <- ProtectTable(z2w,1,4:7)
 ex2wHITAS <- ProtectTable(z2w,dimVar = c("region"),freqVar = c("annet", "arbeid", "soshjelp", "trygd"), method="HITAS")